robertdalla/LeaderLink/README.md

 `npm run start` to serve project as local dev server.
 Navigate to `http://localhost:4300/`

-`npm run start:mock` to serve project and mock data as local dev server.
+`npm run start:mock` to serve project as local dev server with mock data server.
 Navigate to `http://localhost:4300/`

-`npm run mock:server` for a mock server alone.
-Will mock dev api endpoints with local data and automatically reload when mocks/data.json is edited.
+`npm run mock:server` for a mock data server alone.
+API endpoints with local data.

+`npm run build` to build the project for dev deployment.
+Build artifacts will be stored in the `dist/` directory.

 ## Production

-`npm run build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

-`npm run build:prod` to build project for dev deployment.
+`npm run build:prod` to build project for production deployment.
 Build artifacts will be stored in the `dist/` directory.

 ## Tests